 Daily data integrity checks will be conducted pre-publication and retrospective reviews undertaken to ensure the methodology remains robust.
-This integrity check will be performed by the NZFBF as part of its obligations as Administrator.
-Breaches of tolerance will be identified on the NZdata Helpdesk market monitor platform with Pricemakers and NZFBF management notified accordingly.
+This integrity check will be performed by NZFBF as part of its obligations as Administrator.
+Breaches of tolerance will be identified through the NZdata email notifications and NZdata live data monitor with Price-makers and the NZFBF helpdesk notified accordingly.